kercre123/jank-escape-pod/README.md

 ## Speech Tips

--You have to speak loud and clear for chipper to understand.
+- You have to speak loud and clear for chipper to understand.
--You also need to wait a little longer after Vector's ding (after "hey vector" is said) before saying the rest of the command than you would expect.
+- You also need to wait a little longer after Vector's ding (after "hey vector" is said) before saying the rest of the command than you would expect.
 Maybe a half a second longer.
 This is an issue and is being worked on.

 ## Status